sgost/contentconcepts-data/services/manuscript_formatting.md

 title: "Manuscript Formatting"
 highlight: "Fast & Affordable"
 description: "For many researchers and manuscript authors, formatting is a nightmare and eats in to a lot of their research time.
 We are here to take care of the manuscript formatting guidelines.
 Since we do this everyday, our experts will quickly format and make it ready for submission"
-message: "APA, Chicago, MLA, etc. <span>Citation, References, Layout, etc</span>"
+message: "For research papers, thesis<span>All major formatting styles - APA, Chicago, MLA</span>"
 priceCard: {
   pricing: {
     title: "Starts from",